-In September Representative Julia Brownley (D-CA) reintroduced the Honoring Our Fallen TSA Heroes Act (H.R.
-3523) with 38 cosponsors.
+Forty-six members of Congress, including Representative Lamar Smith (R-TX) joined Representative Julia Brownley (D-CA) in reintroducing the Honoring Our Fallen TSA Heroes Act in the 114th Congress.
 The bill grants TSOs Public Safety Officer benefits in the event of their death or severe injury while in the line of duty.
+AFGE strongly believes TSOs protect the public and are deserving of these benefits.